-The BAIT team reports to and is chaired by Darrelene Rachavong, Vice President for Student Affairs.
+The BAIT team reports to and is chaired by Gene Fitch, vice president for Student Affairs.

 At the beginning of each long semester, the BAIT chair will send a notice to faculty and staff through appropriate communication channels, stating that the team is available for consultation when they are concerned about potentially harmful, threatening, or disruptive behavior of a student or students.